-What is Medication Assisted Treatment For Alcohol Addiction (MAT)?
+What is Medication Assisted Treatment For Alcohol Addiction or MAT?

-The MAT treatment uses medications, in combination with therapy, to help an individual end a substance use disorder.
+Medicated assisted treatment for alcohol uses medications in combination with therapy, to help an individual end a substance use disorder.
 Medication-Assisted Treatment for alcohol addiction is effective and available.

-Medication alone is ineffective in addressing addiction.
-But when used in combination with therapy, it can help successfully treat substance use disorders, including alcohol addiction.
+A medical assisted treatment for alcohol alone is ineffective in addressing addiction .
+But when used in combination with therapy, it can help successfully treat substance use disorders, including opioid addiction.

 Undertstanding Alcohol Addiction and Dependence